kaliv0/Composer.App/README.md

 # Composer.App

-A simple console application written in javaScript that generates a chord progression in a given key.
+A simple console application written in *JavaScript* that generates a chord progression in a given key.
 The progession could be used for imporvisation and educational purposes.

 Composer.App supports the following functionalities: